wearemolecule/route53-kubernetes/README.md

 # Kubernetes => Route53 Mapping Service

-This is a Kubernetes service that polls services (in all namespaces) that are configured with the label `dns=route53` and adds the appropriate alias to the domain specified by the annotation `domainName=sub.mydomain.io`.
+This is a Kubernetes service that polls services and ingresses (in all namespaces) that are configured with the label `dns=route53` and adds the appropriate alias to the domain specified by the annotation `domainName=sub.mydomain.io`.
 Multiple domains and top level domains are also supported:
 `domainName=.mydomain.io,sub1.mydomain.io,sub2.mydomain.io`